i-pan/meta/README.md

 # meta
 code for meta-analysis project - work in progress

-run_gmeta scripts contain basis architecture that will be used to run the analysis on pre-processed datasets
+run_gmeta scripts contain basic architecture that will be used to run the analysis on pre-processed datasets

 assign_ma_id assigns unique id numbers to each meta-analysis based on our classification